k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 To use it:

 1. In the config.ini file, name the Secrets Management service section you would like to use, following this pattern: `[encryption_{my_name}_sm]`.
 For example, name the section for production's Secrets Management service instance as `[encryption_prod_sm]` and the section for the QA's instance as `[encryption_qa_sm]`.

 2. Add `TYPE` property to that section, including the name of the service provider.
-You can identify the type by searching for the default **section name**listed above.
+You can identify the type by searching for the default **section name** listed above.
 For example, the section name for AWS Secrets Manager is `[encryption_aws_sm]`, and accordingly, its type is `aws`.

-  > Note: This type-specifying step is not required for sections that preserve their default names stated in the above configuration settings.
+   > This type-specifying step is not required for sections that preserve their default names stated in the above configuration settings.

+3. When importing certificates to Fabric's trust store, the alias must contain the instance server hostname and optionally the port.

+   Format: `hostname:port` or `hostname` (port is optional)

+   Example: `keytool -import -alias db.example.com:8443_production-db -file server.crt -keystore truststore.jks`